dscc-admin-ch/lomas/docs/server/administration/index.md

 ### Dex integration

+!!! danger

+    Do not use this in production!

 If you deployed Lomas for testing with Dex as an IdP, the dashboard automatically adds/removes users to/from Dex.

-Do not use this in production!
+!!! tip

-__Note:__ By default, the lifetime of tokens delivered by Dex is set very short to speed up our test runs.
+    By default, the lifetime of tokens delivered by Dex is set very short to speed up our test runs.
 Make sure to change the setting (in `devenv/dex.nix`) to larger value when testing the dashboard.

 ## Scripting Option